Website visits can predict angler presence using machine learning: Introduction

-To complement and extend the insights gained from conventional surveys, various models have been developed and tested to predict angler behavior and fill the enormous gaps in spatial and temporal coverage.
+To complement and extend the insights gained from conventional surveys, various models have been developed and tested to predict angler behavior and fill gaps in spatial and temporal coverage (\cite{askey2013linking, jensen2022phenomenological, trudeau2021estimating}).
 Statistical models, such as simple regressions and generalized linear models, have used historical data to identify patterns and predict future angler effort (\cite{van2015imputing, trudeau2021estimating, askey2018angler, smith2024seasonal, beard2003impacts, mee2016interaction}).
 Dynamic models, including agent-based models and spatio-temporal models, provided enhanced predictive capabilities by simulating interactions between anglers and their environment over time (\cite{askey2013linking, post2008angler}).
 Commonly used factors in the predictive models include environmental variables (e.g., lake size, weather conditions, fish sizes), socio-ecological variables (e.g., population density, accessibility), management variables (e.g., harvest regulations, stocking events) and historical fishing data (\cite{hunt2019predicting, kane2020spatial, solomon2020frontiers, matsumura2019ecological, post2008angler, askey2013linking, beard2003impacts}).

-Despite advancements, current models and factors used in predicting angler behavior have notable limitations.
-Many models lack the ability to integrate real-time data and often rely on historical data, which may not accurately reflect current conditions, leading to potential inaccuracies in dynamic and rapidly changing environments.
-Additionally, the spatial and temporal resolution of available data can be insufficient.
-Some models focus only on temporal dynamics and disregard varied fishing effort across space (\cite{solomon2020frontiers, howarth2024non}).
+Despite advancements, current models used to predict angler behavior face limitations largely due to the availability and quality of input data.
+While many modeling approaches are capable of integrating real-time and high-resolution spatiotemporal data, such data are often unavailable, inconsistent, or not scientifically validated, which constrains model performance.
+Moreover, a heaviy reliance on historical data may not accurately reflect current conditions, leading to potential inaccuracies in dynamic and rapidly changing environments.
+Additionally, the spatial and temporal resolution of many existing data is limited which can reduce the ability of models to capture fine-scale variation in angler behavior.
+For example, some models focus only on temporal dynamics and disregard spatial heterogeneity in fishing effort (\cite{solomon2020frontiers, howarth2024non}).